dayitv89/OpenCB/README.md

 <b><big>Files</big></b>

-This distribution of ForwardChess consists of the full source code for the book reader, including a Xcode project that can be compiled.
+This distribution consists of the full source code for the book reader, including a Xcode project that can be compiled.
 A few sample books are included.
 This is a free software, contributions for the books or source code is welcome.

 <br>